Walt Maddox: Intergovernmental Emergency Management Task Force Appointee

+Saban Center

+In August 2025, the City of Tuscaloosa held a groundbreaking ceremony for the Saban Center.
+A $120 million STEM and innovation hub, the Saban Center was launched under Maddox’s administration.
+It is a public-private partnership designed to link science, discovery, and exploration through a regional collaboration of the State of Alabama, Nick and Terry Saban, the University of Alabama and many others.
+The campus will serve as a nexus for interactive STEM education, workforce preparation and community engagement.
+It will also serve as the future home of the Tuscaloosa Children's Theatre and IGNITE, formerly Children’s Hands-On Museum.

+The Saban Center is named in honor of Nick and Terry Saban, whose philanthropic foundation played a vital part in its establishment.
+The project aims to serve as a national prototype for experiential learning, arts and innovation.

 2018 Alabama gubernatorial election

 On October 5, 2017, Maddox announced his plans to run for governor of Alabama, saying Republican leadership had failed the state, which "still ranks near the bottom in every quality-of-life indicator from education to healthcare."
 He won the June 5 primary with 54.6% of the vote, defeating former Alabama Supreme Court Chief Justice Sue Bell Cobb.
 In November he lost to Republican incumbent governor Kay Ivey.

 Maddox ran as a "pro-life," pro-Second Amendment candidate.